nevermined-io/cli/docs/advanced_configuration.md

 export NODE_URL=https://rpc-mumbai.matic.today
 ```

- Now you can use the parameter `--network` in the `ncli` commands or export the `NETWORK` enviroment variable to allow to connect and use any of these environments:
+ Now you can use the parameter `--network` in the `ncli` commands or export the `NETWORK` environment variable to allow to connect and use any of these environments:

 ```bash
 ncli --network defiMumbai network status